mattiabress/mattiabress/README.md

 - 📫 How to reach me?
 You can contact me using linkedin or send me an email
 <!---
-- 💞️ I’m looking to collaborate on DIP project or RL project  --> Now I'm an student of Computer and electronic engineering, my courses are related to Artificial intelligence and robotics.
+- 💞️ I’m looking to collaborate on DIP project or RL project  --> I am a Software Engineer, with a master's degree in Computer and Electronic Engineering, curriculum in Artificial Intelligence and Robotics.
-Some courses:
+Some of my courses were related to:

 - Computer vision (CV)
 - Machine Learning (ML)